Six Flags (1961–2024): Emergence from bankruptcy

-2010–present
+Post-bankruptcy

 Six Flags announced that Jim Reid-Anderson would replace Weber and become chairman, president and chief executive officer (CEO) on August 13, 2010.
 John Duffey also joined the company in 2010, taking the role of chief financial officer (CFO).
-As of October 1, 2012, Al Weber, Jr. had retired as chief operating officer (COO) with no immediate successor.
+As of October 1, 2012, Al Weber Jr. had retired as chief operating officer (COO) with no immediate successor.

+In late 2010, Six Flags announced as part of their post-bankruptcy cost-cutting measures they would terminate non-Warner Bros. licenses from the parks, leading to attractions and areas based on Thomas the Tank Engine, The Wiggles, Tony Hawk, Evel Knievel, and Terminator being debranded.

 On April 10, 2014, Six Flags announced a strategic partnership with Meraas Leisure and Entertainment (now known as DXB Entertainments) to build a Six Flags-branded theme park in Dubai, reviving the project.
 On June 23, 2014, Six Flags also announced a strategic partnership with Riverside Investment Group to build multiple Six Flags-branded theme parks in China over the decade.

 On February 18, 2016, Six Flags announced that Jim Reid-Anderson had been promoted as executive chairman and John M. Duffey succeeded him as president and CEO.
 On January 11, 2016, Six Flags announced Six Flags Zhejiang, then named Six Flags Haiyan, in China.
 On the same day, a website was created along with concept art for the property.
 A month later on February 2, 2016.
 Six Flags announced Six Flags Hurricane Harbor Oaxtepec.
-The water park, originally named Parque Acuatico Oaxtepec, is a 76-acre park located in Morelos that went bankrupt in 2011.
+The water park, originally named Parque Acuatico Oaxtepec, is a 76-acre park located in Morelos, Mexico that went bankrupt in 2011.
 On March 21, 2016, Six Flags announced a partnership with NaVi Entertainment to build a Six Flags-branded theme park and a Six Flags Hurricane Harbor-branded water park in Vietnam.
 On March 29, 2016, Six Flags announced the revival of its previously canceled Six Flags Dubai.
 As part of the second phase of the Dubai Parks and Resorts project in Jebel Ali, the park was expected to open in 2019.
 On July 20, 2016, Six Flags announced an agreement with Riverside Investment Group Co.
 Ltd. for the development of a second Six Flags-branded theme park in China together with a water park.
 The two parks will be located in Bishan District, a district of Chongqing.